don-lim/2022-standard-nodejs-mysql-web-app/README.md

 - uses functions in another js file with different ways of stating module.exports.
 - uses variables in another js file using exports.
 - uses global variables across the whole web application.
-- uses a file called controller.js to prevent app.js and index.js becoming too long. `Therefore, index.js can have the root directory structures and controller.js can have the most actions called from individual ejs.`
+- uses a file called controller.js to prevent app.js and index.js from becoming too long. `Therefore, index.js can have the root directory structures and controller.js can have the most actions called from individual ejs.`
 - uses fs (filesystem) module to read the modification date of the current file.
-- uses more stable MySQL createPool instead of createConnection. `avoid using createConnection in case your coworker forgets to close it or to prevent filling up the max number of connectons fast.`
+- uses more stable MySQL createPool instead of createConnection. `avoid using createConnection in case your coworker forgets to close it or to prevent filling up the max number of connections fast.`
-- uses '??' and '?' place holders. (similar to prepared statement) in MySQL.
+- uses '??' and '?' placeholders. (similar to prepared statement) in MySQL.
 (SQL injection attack or hacking somewhat prevented.)
-- uses 'array push' to build a multiple row JSON object to be inserted to a table.
+- uses 'array push' to build a multiple row JSON object to be inserted into a table.
 - uses common partial ejs files for consistent representation of web pages.
 - uses 'fetch' instead of 'ajax' in JQuery.
 - uses a JQuery minimal modal library for better user experience instead of 'alert', 'confirm' or 'prompt'.